sprice89/dwt-docs/about/faqs.md

 Dynamsoft provides detailed documentation including multiple samples for the  Dynamic Web TWAIN library.
 However, if you don't want to do the development yourself, you can take advantage of the [Professional Service]({{site.info}}proservice.html).

-## What are the most common issues when clients start to use your scan application
+## What are the most common issues when clients start to use my scan application

 * When end clients visit your scan page for the first time on a desktop, they will be automatically asked to download and manually install the Dynamsoft Service.
 Make sure the clients are aware of this.
 * Dynamic Web TWAIN works with scanners via their own vendor-developed drivers.
 Make sure the proper driver is installed and the scanner itself already works on the system before attempting to use it with the library.